 At lunchtime, students will come to the cafeteria with their class.
 If a child wishes to purchase a school lunch, they will line up alphabetically and say their name clearly to the lunchroom manager.
 Menus are distributed monthly and are also printed in the local newspaper and on the CPS website.
 Children who pack lunch may purchase milk.
 Please note that the lunchroom manager cannot lend money or give lunches to students who forget lunch money.
 Applications for free or reduced lunch are sent out at the beginning of each school year.
 The approval process usually takes up to two weeks.
 Until then, please send lunch money or a packed lunch each day.

 Children will sit at the tables designated for their class.
 All children are responsible for taking up their trays, removing all trash and wiping off their table.
 Paraprofessionals will monitor the children at lunch and on the playground.

 Children are asked to use a friendly indoor voice while in the cafeteria.
 When the lights are turned off, all children and adults must be silent.

 Health Rules and Procedures

 If for any reason your child cannot take part in any regular play or physical activates, a note of explanation from the parents is necessary.
-Please do not send a child to school that has a fever, severe cold, sore throat, inflamed eyes, nausea, vomiting, or diarrhea.
+Please do not send a child to the school that has a fever, severe cold, sore throat, inflamed eyes, nausea, vomiting, or diarrhea.
 It is unfair to other children to expose them to illness.
-It is school policy that a child sent home with fever must be fever free for 24 hours before returning to school.
+It is school policy that a child sent home with a fever must be fever free for 24 hours before returning to school.

 There will be times that we may have to exclude a child from school until medical attention is received.
 The law is very specific regarding these exclusions.
 You will be required to send a note from your physician or clinic stating that your child is permitted to return to school.